easy-infographics/easy-infographics.github.io/COVID-19/en/index.md

 **credits for this illustration: Eleonora Nigro (Twitter: [@enigrox](https://twitter.com/enigrox))**

-This illustration aims to show, in a colorful and fun way, what happens when SARS-CoV-2 encounters a human cell.
-There are three scenarios: before, during and after the vaccination.
+This illustration aims to show, in a colorful and fun way, how does the mRNA vaccine work and what happens when SARS-CoV-2 encounters a human cell (with and without the vaccination).
 **Vaccination allows our immune system to "remember" the virus.
 In case of a future encounter, our body will be able to respond to it in a rapid and effective way.**